COMET

 fund_performance

 There are no funds with negative performance in the dataset!
 It’s likely that the NAs have replaced the observations with negative returns.
-How that might affect our analysis of fund performance?
-Think about the biases that could have introduced in our mean and statistical test calculations.
+How might that affect our analysis of fund performance?
+Think about the biases that could have been introduced in our mean and statistical test calculations.

 Appendix